ryankeleti/ega/README.md

 to compile, `pdflatex main.tex` or use `make all`

-see `cont.txt` if you want to contribute
+see `CONTRIBUTING.md` if you want to contribute

 ## todo